Question 1: What is monthly source assessment monitoring?

 Question 5: What happens if there is a, E. coli positive result during the 12 months of source assessment monitoring?

-positive, the system must issue a boil water notice to consumers within 24 hours and take corrective action (pdf)
+E. coli positive, the system must issue a boil water notice to consumers within 24 hours and take

-show that the increased chlorine residual is present throughout the distribution system.
+and show that the increased chlorine residual is present throughout the distribution system.
 This could take less than a day (or even an hour) for a system with little distribution piping (such as for a transient system).
-Such a system would also need to start 4-log disinfection monitoring (see FAQ Question 11
+Such a system would also need to start 4-log disinfection monitoring (see

-However, if any (or all) of the above five additional samples test positive only
+distribution system, as always.
+However, if any (or all) of the above five additional samples test positive

 Question 6: Is representative or combined source sampling allowed during the 12 months of source assessment monitoring?